raabf/dockertex/README.md

 **LanguageTool** [LanguageTool](https://languagetool.org/) is an advanced tool for grammar checking.
 It can be accessed via its HTTP API. `dockertexstudio` shares its network interface with the host system, so you can lunch LanguageTool on your host’s localhost interface (which is the default configuration for LanguageTool, so just start it normally) and `dockertexstudio` will be able to access it.

+## 🪠 TexStudio Display Troubleshooting

+### Authorization required

+When using `docker` and you get

+    Authorization required, but no authorization protocol specified

+you need to run

+    xhost local:root

+on your host.
+The problem is that docker runs all container as root, who is by default not allowed to access XServer of your local running user.
+However, the `xhost` command can allow that.
+### Further Authentication

+If he still wants more authentication, you might need to pass a token generated by `xauth list` from the host to the guest, so that the guest can connect to the XServer on the host.
+I did not tested that yet, see [here](https://gitlab.com/raabf/dockertex/-/issues/1#note_1044600240).

+### DISPLAY variable

+If he complains that the Display is not found, you might have to replace in the `dockertexstudio.sh` script `--env='DISPLAY'` with `-e DISPLAY=unix$DISPLAY`.
+This might be environment specific and I do not know the conditions for that.

+### Remove Network

+A [user reported](https://gitlab.com/raabf/dockertex/-/issues/1#note_196754578) that it helps to remove the shared network by removing the line `--network=host` in `dockertexstudio.sh`.
+However, TexStudio then cannot access network resources like Laguagetool.

+### More resources

+In [this issue](https://gitlab.com/raabf/dockertex/-/issues/1) you find some more hints and links, which might have solutions.

 ## 🛠 Installation